Stable developmental patterns of gene expression without morphogen gradients: Results

 In Fig.~\ref{Fig-VelocitiesComparison}D and E we plot the ``pseudopotential landscape'' defined as $-\log(\tilde p(\vecA \lambda))$ for optimal $\kappa=31.6$ (D) and suboptimal $\kappa=1000$ (E), where $\tilde p(\vecA \lambda)$ is a locally smoothened version of $p(\vecA\lambda)$ which equalizes out small local spikes in $p(\vecA\lambda)$ but preserves the overall structure of the resulting landscape (see Methods for details).
 The small plots right of the landscape visualizations show sections through the landscapes in direction of the asymmetry factors $\lambda_{AC}$ and $\lambda_{BD}$ at chosen constant values of the respective orthogonal factor (see Fig.~\ref{Fig-VelocitiesComparison} caption).
 In both cases we can clearly identify the metastable basin of undestroyed patterns and a barrier separating it from the basins of (half-) destroyed patterns.
 The basin corresponding to the states in which either the B or D domain is lost is less pronounced for the optimal choice of $\kappa$ due to its lower accessibility, and---more importantly---separated by a higher barrier.
-This is best seen in a more detailed explicit comparison of the sections through the landscapes, shown in Fig.~\ref{Fig-VelocitiesComparison}F. The comparison clearly reveals that the barrier separating the metastable basin of intact patterns from the basin in which the C domain is lost is both higher and wider for the optimal choice of $\kappa$, overall leading to a markedly lower rate of pattern destruction.
+This is best seen in a more detailed explicit comparison of the sections through the landscapes, shown in Fig.~\ref{Fig-VelocitiesComparison}F and G. The comparison clearly reveals that the barrier separating the metastable basin of intact patterns from the basin in which the C domain is lost is both higher and wider for the optimal choice of $\kappa$, overall leading to a markedly lower rate of pattern destruction.

 Taken together, the analysis of both the velocity fields and the empirically sampled phase space density demonstrate that the long-time confinement of phase space trajectories close to the five-stripe pattern at optimal NN repression is due to the existence of a metastable basin which impedes progress towards losing one of the domains by restraining the system from leaving the metastable basin.
 With decreasing strength of NN repression the basin gradually disappears, thus enhancing the probability of pattern deterioration.
-The finding that pattern stability is enhanced by the emergence of a metastable basin is in line with our observation that the average diffusion constants in the stable region of the phase-space, $\langle D_\lambda(\vecA \lambda)\rangle_{R_S}$, systematically increase with growing $\kappa$, and therefore cannot be the cause of pattern stabilization, as discussed in Sec.~S1.2 and Fig.~S2 of the \SI.